 - Make the pumpkin spice puree & chocolate frosting

-Step 1: Make the mini brownies
+Step 1: Make the mini brownies with holes in the middle

 Next, take your scooper (or a normal spoon) and flatten the top of the brownies.